CodeupClassroom/hopper-classification-project-sample/README.md

 - *Credentials (such as in an env.py file) are NOT included in the public repo.*

+For example:
+1. test acquire function
+2. add to acquire.py module
+3. write code to clean data in notebook
+4. merge code into a single function & test
+5. write code to split data in notebook
+6. merge code into a single function & test
+7. merge functions in a single function & test
+8. Add all 3 functions (or more) to prepare.py file
+9. import into notebook and test functions

 ##### Missing Values (report.ipynb)

 - *Decisions made and reasons are communicated and documented for handling missing values.*

 - *(later projects) If you imputed based on computing a value (such as mean, median, etc), that was done after splitting the data, and the value was derived from the training dataset only and then imputed into all 3 datasets.
 If you filled missing values with 0 or a constant not derived from existing values, that can be done prior to splitting the data.*

+For example:

+1. handle missing values for age in a way to be able to keep what is there
+2. if there are columns > 70% missing then I will drop those columns.

 ##### Data Split (prepare.py (def function), report.ipynb (run function))